Qymh/q-layout/README.md

 And there is a rule in naming the className for elements which call [bem](http://getbem.com/introduction/), but if you are using `vue`, it will be not necessary because vue has a [scoped css](https://vue-loader.vuejs.org/guide/scoped-css.html) concept

 But you can check that some vue ui components also use the `bem` naming rule, because it will be much more standard.
+But actually in the business code,it would be not much standard,the naming in the ui components is for the user who will change the style of the component conventionally,but it is not much more sense to use it in the business code

 This is the first problem, Don't you find there is troublesome to name an element in business codes ?

-**You may need to cudgele your brains to name an element by classNames**
+If you naming it easy you'd find it is not suitable,if naming it complexly you'd find it is trouble

+But the proble can be resolved,we check it later

 After you define a sign for an element, you need to code `css` for it, code `css` in `vue` is easy too.